-At least 9 US citizens die in cartel attack in north Mexico
+At least 9 U.S. citizens die in cartel attack in north Mexico

 La Mora is about 70 miles (110 kilometers) south of Douglas, Arizona.
 Many of the church’s members were born in Mexico and thus have dual citizenship.

-The group was attacked while travelling in a convoy of SUVs.
+The group was attacked while traveling in a convoy of SUVs.
 The relative asked not to be named for fear of reprisals.

 The relative said he had located the burned-out, bullet-ridden SUV containing the remains of his nephew’s wife and her four children — twin 6-month old babies and two other children aged 8 and 10.

-“The mafia vehicles got her and four of her kids, and then set their vehicle on fire, burnt them to a crisp,” said the relative.
+“The mafia vehicles got her and four of her kids, and then set their vehicle on fire, burned them to a crisp,” said the relative.

 Two women and two other children were later found dead.